mmosko/ccnpy/README.md

 ### Single Prefix Schema

 In this mode, there is a single CCNx name used for all manifests and data.
 They are differentiated only by the ContentObjectHash.

+If only `name` is given, it is used for all manifests and data.
+The `name` is always used for the root manifest name.
+In this case, there is only one hash group, and it has a single locator of `name`.

+If `ML` is given, it is the common name for all non-root manifests.
+There will be two hash groups, as al data objects will use `name` as their locator.

-The `name` is the common prefix.
+If 'DL' is given, it is the common name for all data objects.

-No locators are used, unless `--manifest-locator` or `--data-locator` is given.
-If `ML` is different from `DL`, then two has groups must be used.

-The Root Manifest contains the NsDefs for the name constructors.
-These contain the node locators.

 ```bash
 manifest_writer --schema PrefixSchema --name N [--manifest-locator ML] [--data-locator DL] ...